Logo Software and Hardware

 Since its debut in 1967 there have been hundreds of versions of

 Logo.
-The most comprehensive list available is the Logo
+The most comprehensive list available is the Logo Tree,

-that are currently available including visual programming
+currently available including visual programming environments,

-the software listed below may be downloaded for free.
+listed below may be downloaded for free.

 Physical computing involves the interaction between programs and the world outside the computer.
 This includes having sensors to gather information from the environment; controlling motors, lights, and other devices; and designing, building and programming robots.
 We list some of the available hardware for such activities that work with versions of Logo or similar programs.